osamazeeshan/Material-Pakistan/README.md

 ## About

 Ever since we were young we saw that there was very little Pakistani content in the digital world.
-So we embarked on this journey to create as much content as we can in our free time.
-The developers are proud Pakistanis who hope to make more Pakistani content for other proud Pakistanis!
-Pakistan Zindabad!
+So we embarked on this journey to create as much content as we can in our free time!

 Currently, we have included SIX monuments of Pakistan, including: